tprasadtp/ubuntu-post-install/docs/yaml.md

         - python-pip-whl
         - python-pip
       # Everything Else
-      # Which is conditional
       other:
         - gnome-online-miners
       # Packages supplied by external repositories & PPAs
-      # Dont Mix packages provided by distribution and PPAs
-      # Sometimes external repos and ppas fail, so better isolate it.
       external:
         - google-chrome-stable
         - spotify-client